Frequently Asked Questions

 Those who are applying for other MEXT scholarship programs such as those requiring a recommendation from the Japanese Embassy or Consulate General, or a scholarship of the Japan Student Services Organization (JASSO) will be required to decline candidacy of the MEXT scholarship offered under the GSEP program.

-If I am not accepted as a MEXT scholarship candidate but I am accepted as the privately funded international students, is there any other scholarship?
+If I am not accepted as a MEXT scholarship candidate but I am accepted as a privately-funded international student, are there scholarships available upon entering Tokyo Tech?

 You may apply for a Monbukagakusho Honors Scholarship for Privately Financed International Students awarded by JASSO.
 The monthly stipend is JPY 48,000, which is subject to change in accordance with JASSO's directives.
 This scholarship will be offered for one year.

-I am living in Japan as of the application deadlline.
+I am living in Japan as of the application deadline.
 Can I apply for MEXT scholarship?

-I have the permanent residency of Japan.
+I have a permanent resident status in Japan.
 Can I apply for GSEP?